 When you run out of extra hair to incorporate, finish plaiting your mane with a 3-strand braid to the ends and secure with a clear elastic.

 Pancake and spray.

 Now that you have your halo braid in place, it’s time to make your gorgeous plait look fuller and thicker.
-Simply do this by pancaking your braid, using your thumb and forefinger to gentle tug at each section.
+Simply do this by pancaking your braid, using your thumb and forefinger to gently tug at each section.